 Treason – A Catholic Novel of Elizabethan England by Dena Hunt is definitely one of the best books I have read recently.
-This is a well written account not merely of a historical time period (Elizabethan England) but a reflection on the lives and souls of people who lived during a time of terrible persecution.
+This is a well-written account not merely of a historical time period (Elizabethan England) but a reflection on the lives and souls of people who lived during a time of terrible persecution.
 This is a close look at how lives are intertwined and how one person’s lie can affect everyone, even in the most intimate manner.
-There are really three stories here, more if you count the individuals, but the story lines mix together to form a whole picture that demonstrates clearly the hardship of trying to choose between loyalty to God, to country, to family, and even loyalty to self.
-The writing is beautiful and the serious sensitivity Dena Hunt shows to everyone is enlightening.
-It helps to know that even villains have problems – even when they don’t see the connections between their choices and their lives.
+There are really three stories here, more if you count the individuals, but the storylines mix together to form a whole picture that demonstrates clearly the hardship of trying to choose between loyalty to God, to country, to family, and even loyalty to self.
+The writing is beautiful and sensitive.
 Perhaps, as readers, we can see the struggles of souls a little more honestly, and pray a little more ardently.
-There’s always hope.

 Amazon Link: http://amzn.to/1m8wtAo